U.S. Air Force · Enterprise Platform · DAF Modernization

 02 — The Strategic Frame

-How the d.MBA framing shaped the engagement
+How we reframed the engagement

 03 — The Visual System